maxortner01/website/src/posts/tensors.md

  - physics
 ---

-If you're undergraduate phsyics experience is anything like mine, you were more than likely presented some formulas relating the *Laplacian operator* in different coordinate systems.
+If your undergraduate physics experience is anything like mine, you were more than likely presented some formulas relating the *Laplacian operator* in different coordinate systems.
 For example, the two-dimensional Laplacian in Cartesian coordinates can be written in polar coordinates as
 $$
     \nabla^2 = \frac{\partial^2}{\partial x^2} + \frac{\partial^2}{\partial y^2} = \frac{\partial^2}{\partial r^2} + \frac{1}{r}\frac{\partial}{\partial r} + \frac{1}{r^2}\frac{\partial^2}{\partial\theta^2}.
 $$